goodluckoguzie/CMP701-Digital-Transformation/Week-8_Practical Lab-08_Exploring Digital Business Models.markdown

 The case studies of Tate Modern, Netflix, and Airbnb demonstrate how digital transformation can redefine organizational success.
 Tate’s “fifth gallery” expanded its mission through online platforms, Netflix disrupted media with streaming and AI, and Airbnb revolutionized hospitality with a digital marketplace.
 For Tate, restructuring teams, redesigning processes like ticketing, upskilling staff, and leveraging tools like Salesforce and Adobe Experience Manager enhanced its global reach and engagement.
 These exercises highlight the importance of aligning digital strategies with core goals to drive value.

-For further exploration, these answers can be expanded into a detailed report or presentation slides.
-Let me know if you need assistance with that!